themattspiral/fast-prng-wasm/docs/namespaces/Xoroshiro128Plus.md

 # Xoroshiro128Plus

-An AssemblyScript implementation of the Xoroshiro128+ PRNG, a 64-bit generator with 128 bits of state (2^128 period) and a jump function for unique sequence selection.
+An AssemblyScript implementation of the Xoroshiro128+ pseudo random number generator, a 64-bit generator with 128 bits of state (2^128 period) and a jump function for unique sequence selection.

 ## Variables